Please also see:

 Disposition of Gift Materials

 Regardless of the size of the gift, it is the responsibility of the disciplinary librarian working with a donor to advise him or her that any donated material not added to the collection may be sold to dealers, shared with other state university libraries, or otherwise handled.
 Disciplinary librarians cannot agree to return donated materials that are not selected for retention by the Library, nor should they agree to add items to the Library’s collections until after a thorough screening has been completed.
-The University Archives is the exception to this rule, where donors are routinely asked to indicate whether items should be disposed of or returned.
+The University Archives, Rare Book & Manuscript Library, and the Illinois History and Lincoln Collections are the exception to this rule, where donors are routinely asked to indicate whether items should be disposed of or returned.

 Acknowledgment of Gifts